zappee/portfolio-analyzer/README.md

 USD-EUR=YAHOO;USDEUR=X
 ```

-The following example shows you how to define the path to dictionary file:
+The following example shows you how to define the path to a dictionary file:
 ```
 java \
   -jar portfolio-analyzer.jar price \